-MMC independently estimated the Mineral Resources contained within the Project, based on the data collected by the Company as at April, 2012.
-The Mineral Resource estimate and underlying data complies the guidelines provided in the NI 43-101, Standards of Disclosure for Mineral Projects, dated June 30, 2011.
-Therefore MMC believes it is suitable for public reporting and meets the reporting standards of Chapter 18 of the HKEx listing rules.
-The Mineral Resources estimates were completed by Mr. Jeremy Clark of MMC and are reported at a 0.3% Copper equivalent grade ("Cu-eq"), as referred to in Section 14.11 of the Jiama Technical Report.
-The results of the resource estimate for the Project are tabulated in Table 1-1 for Cu, Mo, Pb and Zn.
+The Resources were estimated by RPM Global with Mining One providing validation and refinement of the project Resources.
+The Resource estimate is based on information collected up to 12th November 2012.
+The Mineral Resource has been estimated in accordance with the NI43-101, Standards and Disclosure for Mineral Projects.
+Mining One deems that the Resource estimate is suitable for reporting and meets the reporting standards of Chapter 18 of the HKEx listing rules.
+The Mineral Resources were validated by Bin Guo of Mining One and are reported at a 0.3% Copper equivalent grade.
+The results of the Resource estimate for the project are tabulated in Table 1-2.